-OYO Rooms, the darling of the Indian startup ecosystem, once an unstoppable force is now facing many problems-
+OYO Rooms, the darling of Indian startup ecosystem, once an unstoppable force is now facing many problems-

 - Some due to unavoidable circumstances like the covid19

 - Some due to overambitious and too fast – too soon expansions.

-So, let’s first discuss a phenomenon called the Icarus paradox!
+First, let’s discuss a phenomenon called the Icarus paradox!

-So, moral of the story, what led to Icarus’s success also led to his downfall.
+Moral of the story: what led to Icarus’s success also led to his downfall.

 His wings worked for him so he thought of going too far, too soon.
 He became overambitious and as a result, lost his most prized possession, i.e. his wings and his life!
 But, why are we discussing Greek mythology in a business case study?

 To find out, let’s discuss OYO’s journey in 3 phases:

-I’ve been a big fan of OYO and it’s founder Ritesh Agarwal right from its inception, what Ritesh did was a work of genius, he gave a new life to the stagnant budget hotel industry.
+I’ve been a big fan of OYO rooms and it’s founder Ritesh Agarwal right from its inception, what Ritesh did was a work of genius, he gave a new life to the stagnant budget hotel industry.

-At first, OYO only controlled and managed just a few rooms in a hotel, and not the entire property.
+At first, OYO only controlled and managed few rooms in every hotel, and not the entire property.

-But this made it hard for OYO to provide a good customer experience as good customer experience had many factors other than just rooms such as infrastructure, room service, food quality, etc.
+But this made it hard to provide a good customer experience as good customer experience had many factors other than just rooms such as infrastructure, room service, food quality, etc.

 So, then, they adopted a full-stack franchising and leasing model which gave them full control over all the rooms, the hotel lobby, the staff, and the kitchen.

 With the help of Masayoshi Son’s (Softbank) Vision fund, they expanded rapidly both domestically and overseas, seizing the opportunity they saw in the mid-segment hotel industry.

 With big plans come big responsibilities.
 With extensive expansion, comes the need for extensive management and maintenance.
 And, with more properties, comes more staff, with more staff, comes more training.

-And with so much on the plate, it became very hard to execute every piece correctly and as a result, their basic offering, their identity – Great customer experience at affordable price took a hit!
+With so much on the plate, it became very hard to execute every piece correctly.
+As a result, their basic offering, their identity – Great customer experience at affordable price took a hit!

 OYO grew faster than it could handle, they were not able to meet the needs of customers anymore!